-TARGET PESTS: Over 200 species of Caterpillars and Moths.
-Including: Web Worms, Loopers, Leaf Worms, Fruit Worms, Cut Worms, Boll Worms, Army Worms, Tomato Worms, Corn Worms, Borers, Gypsy Moths, Codling Moths, Diamond Back Moths, Oriental Fruit Moths and more!
+Over 200 species of caterpillars and moths that destroy or damage vegetables and fruits, such as Web Worms, Loopers, Leaf Worms, Fruit Worms, Cut Worms, Army Worms, Tomato Worms, Gypsy Moths, Codling Moths, Oriental Fruit Moths, and more!

-- If ants are unavoidable, hatch eggs indoors in packaging, check daily and release at first sight at hatching.
+Ants will eat Trichogramma eggs.
+If ants are present, hatch eggs indoors in packaging.
+Check daily and release at first sign of hatching.